Swiss-Polar-Institute/science-cruise-data-management/README.md

 Some parts like the GPS importer could be improved but it uses interesting techniques to import GPS files in real time into the database.

+[Documentation](https://github.com/cpina/science-cruise-data-management/tree/master/documentation) with a list of features and screenshots.

 Carles Pina (carles@pina.cat) and Jen Thomas (jenny_t152@yahoo.co.uk), ACE 2016-2017.